Rondanini

 On Mathematical Methods for Foreign Exchange: A Financial Engineer's Approach · Alexander Lipton · World Scientific

-This work offers an advanced mathematical framework for pricing FX derivatives.
+This book provides an advanced mathematical framework for pricing FX derivatives.

 Overview